 Once your drawer is complete we’ll reset and discuss the options for the next stage of your journey.

-During this, the final week of our Artisan Program, we’ll address any final questions or concerns.
-You’ll have time to finish off any adjustments or shaping on your pieces, and we’ll recap the skills and joinery techniques we learned along the way.
+During this, the final week of your Artisan Program, we’ll address any questions or concerns.
+You’ll have time to finish off any adjustments, shaping or finish work on your pieces, and we’ll recap the skills and joinery techniques we learned along the way.

 I started the Artisan Program as a total beginner: I had never used a jack plane (nor any other plane) before and I barely knew how to spell the word “chisel” and what dovetails look like.
-After completing the program, I quite feel I got acquainted with the basics of “unplugged” woodworking and definitely gained a lot of practical skills and knowledge (…but the spelling, maybe :-P).
+After completing the program, I quite feel I got acquainted with the basics of “unplugged” woodworking and definitely gained a lot of practical skills and knowledge.

 I liked a lot the way the course was organized, covering all the sequential steps from sharpening theory (followed of course by a lot of daily practice!) and the making of our own hand-tools equipment, all the way to build a complete cabinet with coopered door, parquetry back panel, shelves and drawers, wax and shellac finishing, etc.